killerdolp/2D-report-ALGO/Report.md

 - When a user is promoted or demoted, they are removed from the current RBT and inserted into the corresponding tier's RBT

 The Red Black Tree is an modified version of the Binary Search Tree.
 This are the few reasons why this algorithm was chosen :
 - A normal Binary Search tree can degrade to $O(n)$ lookup time while RBT maintains at $O(log n)$ time due to its self balancing nature
-- Among all the Binary Search trees, Red Black Tree offers one of the most efficient update times, making it well suited for handling frequent updates in the rewards points table.
+- Among all the Binary Search trees, Red Black Tree offers one of the most efficient update times.
+Since updates to the rewards points table occur only at the end of the week, requiring $n$ updates but only a single traversal of the graph, the Red-Black Tree is a well-suited choice.
 - Better then heap when getting an ordered retrieval.
 As a min/max heap is great for getting the highest or lowest point, but it is not efficient when doing range queries (E.g. getting top 20% of players).

 <div align="center">